shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 > - ✅ Registry system and base classes are stable
 > - ✅ Input Loaders, Detectors, Output Handlers work as documented
 > - ⚠️ Detector/runtime parameter contracts may still evolve
-> - ⚠️ Output handler lifecycle hooks exist but are not yet invoked by the pipeline
+> - ⚠️ Output handler lifecycle hooks are partially invoked (see Lifecycle Events)

 This guide provides comprehensive instructions for developing custom plugins for Detect Meteors CLI.